Developers

 Once you discover the capabilities, you need to decide whether to use them.
 This is a product decision:

 permissions capability to execute delegated trades.
-If the wallet doesn't support it, the DApp refuses to work.
+If the wallet doesn't support it, the DApp refuses to work.paymasterService capability.
+If not supported, the user simply pays their own gas as usual.How to Use Capabilities

 While smart accounts can support infinite features, in practice, a few capabilities satisfy most use cases: Transaction Batching, Gas Sponsorship, Permissions (Session Keys), and Chain Abstraction.